jxrchan/LinkedOut/README.md

 <img width="986" alt="Screenshot 2024-07-10 at 3 09 19 PM" src="https://github.com/jxrchan/LinkedOut/assets/169599607/ad1d7435-455a-4d85-acf6-9f3f08e57f84">

+You can also register and log in as a Employer.
+This is General Disassembly's Dashboard.

 ***Post a Job***:Employers can create new job postings by filling in details such as job position and job description and any other relevant details about the position.

 ***Active Job Listings***: Shows all current job postings that are actively receiving applications.